Kansas CPA requirements

 If you’re ready to become a certified public accountant, the first step you should take is to check the Kansas CPA requirements.
 This will help you to put a plan in place, know what documentation you’ll need and avoid setbacks.
 For additional information, check with the Kansas Board of Accountancy.

-CPA requirements in Kansas
+CPA Requirements in Kansas

 In addition to meeting the requirements to sit for the CPA Exam, you must also meet residency, ethics, experience and education requirements.
+The following combined education and experience requirements are effective starting April 23, 2026.

-Education requirements
+Education Requirements

-Residency requirements
+Residency Requirements

 While Kansas does not require United States citizenship, you must be a resident, have a place of business as a public accountant or hold permanent employment at a public accounting firm in the state.

-Experience requirements
+Experience Requirements

-Ethics requirements
+Ethics Requirements

 CPA candidates must pass Professional Ethics: The AICPA’s Comprehensive Course for Licensure.